LinkageIO/Camoco/docs/tutorial.rst

     [...]

-Here, Camoco calculated the pearson correlation coefficient for all pairwise combinations of genes that passed QC.
+Here, Camoco calculated the Pearson correlation coefficient for all pairwise combinations of genes that passed QC.
 In this case there are 22,909 genes which means there are 262,399,686 interactions that must be calculated which takes about 2 minutes of compute time.
 Camoco stores all unthresholded interactions as well as which interactions have a z-score of 3 or above for thresholded analyses.
 This threshold can be changed at anytime, even after the network is built.

-Similar to coexpression, Camoco calculates pairwise gene distance for all pairs of genes.
+Similar to co-expression, Camoco calculates pairwise gene distance for all pairs of genes.

 After that, several clustering functions are run on the network data and :class:`Ontology` objects are build and stored for these groups of genes.
 As